clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

    The countdown will have been replaced with a new timer.
 This shows the time remaining until the end of your event.

    **Clowdr will cut you off:** Most conferences have tightly packed schedules with back-to-back presentations.
 As a result, when the time for your event runs out, there is no space for overspill.
 Clowdr's live-stream will move on to the next event. **As such, whoever is speaking in the last 30 seconds of the event should try to bring themselves to a close before the time runs out.**

-### Top tips

-1. **When you're live, _you're live._**

-   Don't sit around waiting for the audience to tell you - we've all watched this happen and there's no need.
-Clowdr's backstage makes it very clear when you are live.

-2. **Leave questions until you are live.**

-   When you see questions in the chat, and you're due to participate in a live Q&A, leave them unanswered so that you can answer them during the live event.
-If you answer the questions via chat, you'll have nothing to answer during the live-stream.

-3. **Use headphones and an external microphone.**

-   If the audience wanted to just see slides, they would ask for a PDF.
-In other words, the audience is here to listen to you!
-It really doesn't matter much if your camera is high quality or not.
-Audio is king in the world of online videos.
-If you sound bad, nobody will want to listen.
-So please, use headphones to avoid unwanted feedback and use an external microphone (even a $30 will do), not a built-in laptop mic.